Parsa-Kei/Google-Capstone-Project/README.md

   3. How can Cyclistic use digital media to influence casual riders to become members? ​

 We will address the first question mostly in this analysis.

+## Prepare
+Tools Used:​

+  1. R Programming Language(For Data Wrangling and Analysis)​
+  2. Tableau (For Data Visualization)​

+We have 12 datasets each covering a month from June 2023 till June 2024 and their formatted as shown below.